 - OK, so my co-workers felt bad coming up with ideas and decided to try and set me up with a really awesome guy they know.
 We went out.
 Yay, verily, he was, indeed, a very nice guy.
 And it was one of those normal, good dates.
 And he never asked me out again.
 You know, it’s kind of OK because I don’t know if we were a match.
 Sometimes it’s easy to tell on a first date, and sometimes it’s just a “Meh…maybe this needs a few more chances to figure it out?”
 His reaction seems to have been a “Heck no!”

-- So I told a friend about that set-up and that I didn’t know if I even wanted to go out with him again anyway, so I wasn’t that disappointed (self-preservation, much?) and, and, and…”Dating is just so complicated!”
+- So I told a friend about that set-up and that I didn’t know if I even wanted to go out with him again anyway, so I wasn’t that disappointed (self-preservation, much?) and, and, and… “Dating is just so complicated!”
 My friend said it wasn’t complicated.
 Apparently, I choose to make it complicated.
 So there’s that, I guess.

 - I’ve only gone on two dates in 2018.

 - On a blind date, the dude found out that I enjoy sport shooting and hunting.
 “Wow,” he said.
 “I totally stereotyped you, but I was wrong.”
-The only stereotypes I feel like I have ever fit really well into are “Teacher’s Pet” and “Pharisee”, but he didn’t know enough about me to gather that much info… So now I’m left to wonder what other stereotypes I “fit” into but actually don’t fit into?
+The only stereotypes I feel like I have ever fit into really well are “Teacher’s Pet” and “Pharisee”, but he didn’t know enough about me to gather that much info… So now I’m left to wonder what other stereotypes I “fit” into but actually don’t fit into?
 And how much have I been fooling people with who I am?

 - I realize you think that’s cheating for me to put Mutual as its own number on the list.
 Mutual, for those who don’t know, is a dating app for Latter-day Saints.
 Its premise is you see a profile and picture/set of pictures and you swipe up if you like someone, down if you don’t.
 If you both swipe up, you match, and then you can message each other in the app.
 Mostly I use Mutual so I can prove to God that I’m doing something about trying to get married.
 30 swipes a day keeps the dating guilt away.